- CASEWORK SERVICESLaboratory services

 - TEXTILES - FIBRES & DAMAGEAn important & specialised part of forensic casework

 - HAIRProvides valuable clues to identity

 - TYRE MARKSTyre wear and damage can provide vital evidence

 - TOOLS & TOOLMARKSEach tool has a unique microscopic character

 - SCENE ATTENDANCEA nationwide service

 Hair and fibres are two of the most important resources in forensic science.

-Hair and fibres are two of the most important resources in forensic science and are often responsible for providing valuable clues as to the identity of an assailant or attacker.
-The discovery of hair on the body of a victim or on the clothes of someone who has been the victim of an assault can often be used to determine race and sex.
+Hair and fibres are two of the most important resources in forensic science and are often responsible for providing valuable clues about the identity of an assailant or attacker.
+The discovery of hair on the body of a victim or on the clothes of a victim of an assault can often be used to determine the assailant or attackers' race and sex.

 Next page: Tyre marks - click to view